Tarela/HMR/README.md

 1. `NAME_summary.pdf` is the summary pdf file which contains information of:
      - Input file and parameter description
      - Cross validation curve from elastic-net feature selection
-     - Summary of predicted co-factors for non-classical function (leave blank if no non-classical function was detected)
+     - Summary of predicted co-factors for al function (leave blank if no non-classical function was detected)
-     - Distribution (boxplot) of histone modificaion signal on classical and non-classical funtion (defined by different co-factor candidates)
+     - Distribution (boxplot) of histone modificaion signal on classical and al funtion (defined by different co-factor candidates)

     \Note:
     1. This pdf file is generated only if pdflatex is pre-installed.